-Interest Rate Risk: Managing exposure to fair value arising from increasing interest rates.
+Interest Rate Risk: This is the risk that market value of securities will fall due to the changes in market interest rates.
 The Authority's investment policy states the Authority's investments should be made with consideration for cash flow requirements, taking into account budgeted expenditures.